 A Career of Growth

 Courtney Williams, a Harrisburg, Pennsylvania native, found out about Milton Hershey School from her friends and family who worked and attended the school for years.
+She never assumed she would one day impact the lives of MHS students through a career with the school’s Transitional Living program.

 After receiving her bachelor’s degree from Ursinus College in English and music, Courtney began her career working in higher education.
 She worked in the admissions office at Albright College before moving back to her alma mater to work with their admissions counselors.
 “I realized early on that I really love higher education, working with people, hearing their stories, and sharing my own,” Courtney shared.
 “Then I realized that I can actually make a living off of that.”